Kumpello/poker-go/README.md

 All requests (except `/auth/*`) are required to have JWT token attached (`Header -> Authorization: Bearer <<token>>`).
 When token expires a user must renew it (with `/login`).

+# Articles Scrapper

+The app can scrape some sources to get news that can be displayed somewhere else.
+Currently, supported sources are:

+* pokernews.com/news

+The news are scrapped from the main page, then saved to the database.
+Clients get data from database.
+To run the scrapper use `go run cmd/cli/main.go updateArticles`.

+From Article data the hashCode is calculated and duplicated news are filtered.
+The hashCode will be returned to the client and used for the paging (TBD).

 # Development

 To run app in development, at first run MongoDB docker container: